ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Evidence

-Evidence is a set of claims about the target environment that reveal operational status, health, configuration or construction that have security relevance.
+Evidence is a set of Claims about the target environment that reveal operational status, health, configuration or construction that have security relevance.
 Evidence is evaluated by a Verifier to establish its relevance, compliance, and timeliness.
 Claims need to be collected in a manner that is reliable.
-Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting claims originating from a different environment (that may be more trustworthy).
+Evidence needs to be securely associated with the target environment so that the Verifier cannot be tricked into accepting Claims originating from a different environment (that may be more trustworthy).
 Evidence also must be protected from man-in-the-middle attackers who may observe, change or misdirect Evidence as it travels from Attester to Verifier.
-The timeliness of Evidence can be captured using claims that pinpoint the time or interval when changes in operational status, health, and so forth occur.
+The timeliness of Evidence can be captured using Claims that pinpoint the time or interval when changes in operational status, health, and so forth occur.

 ## Endorsements